 Flag your coworkers down real quick, ask them if they’ve ever clicked on an ad from social media.

 I’ll do the same, report back in 5!

 General consensus from my office was that half had done it, and it was because they saw something they were already looking for that was perceived as a good deal.
 Beats headphones and athletic gear were on the list of purchases.
 Free shipping, a 10% discount code, an extra free treat with purchase, some sort of incentive for people to click and follow through on a purchase were things that made them click through.

 I imagine that your coworkers said something along the same lines.
 This “deal” does not have to be anything huge.
 You still need to make money off of your product.
 But an extra treat for your customer will go a long way and introduce the brand to those who previously had no incentive to buy.

 In conclusion, please don’t tell me why you think I should buy your product.
 Explain your product to me and show me other people who have really liked it and what they say about it.
 These, along with some free shipping to sweeten the deal.

-Krista Grenier is a Digital Marketing Manager at Markitors, a digital marketing company that connects small businesses with customers…and has a good time doing it.
+Krista Grenier is a Digital Marketing Manager at Markitors, an SEO company that connects small businesses with customers…and has a good time doing it.